Mohammad Khodabanda: Foreign threats

 Foreign powers took advantage of the factional discord in the Iranian court to seize territory for themselves.
 Uzbek bands attempted to invade northeastern Iran before being repulsed by the governor of Mashhad.
 The most important event of Khodabanda's reign was the war with the Ottomans.
 In 1578, the Ottoman sultan Murad III began a war with Safavid Iran which was to last until 1590.
 In the first attack, the sultan's vizier Lala Mustafa Pasha invaded the Safavid territories comprising Georgia and Shirvan.
 Shirvan fell before the end of the summer of 1578; as a result, the Ottomans gained control over most of the western coast of the Caspian Sea and could now march on Armenia and Azerbaijan.
 These territories were subsequently attacked in 1579 by an Ottoman army including a large contingent of Crimean Tatars led by Adil Giray, brother of the Crimean khan.
 The invasion was repulsed by a remarkable counterattack led by Mirza Salman Jabiri and Hamza Mirza in which Adil Giray was captured.
 (Later, the Qizilbash amirs accused Mahd-e Olya of having a love affair with Adil Giray and put them both to death.)

+Imprisoned Ottoman officer and author Āṣafī, brought before Muḥammad Khudābanda (enthroned) and his son Prince Ḥamza Mirzā (seated). Şecāʿatnāme (1586).

 Another Ottoman army under the leadership of Osman Pasha and Ferhat Pasha crossed into Iran and captured Tabriz in 1585.
 Khodabanda sent Hamza Mirza to fight the Ottomans, but the young prince was murdered during this campaign, and the city remained in Ottoman hands for 20 years.